-Find the perfect search API for your AI agent with our comprehensive comparison of the top Tavily alternatives.
-Includes detailed analysis, pricing, case studies, and implementation guidance for WebSearchAPI.ai, Exa.ai, YOU.com, and more.
+Find the perfect search API for your AI agent with our in-depth comparison of the top Tavily alternatives in 2026.
+Includes detailed analysis, pricing, case studies, and implementation guidance for WebSearchAPI.ai, Exa.ai, Perplexity Sonar, and more.

-The global AI agents market exploded from $5.40 billion in 2024 to a projected $139.12 billion by 2033—a staggering 43.88% CAGR according to MarketsandMarkets.
+The global AI agents market exploded from $5.40 billion in 2024 to a projected $139.12 billion by 2033 -- a staggering 43.88% CAGR according to MarketsandMarkets.
 This isn't just growth; it's a fundamental shift in how we interact with information.
+For more context on how search APIs ground AI applications, see our guide on grounding Google Search alternatives.

 With 39% of consumers now comfortable with AI agents managing tasks (Market.us), the stakes have never been higher.
 Your search API choice directly impacts:

 Consider this: Microsoft hiked Bing Search API prices by up to 10x in some tiers during 2023.
 Teams relying solely on Bing found their economics completely upended overnight.
-But price isn't the only risk:
+And now with Tavily's ownership change, teams face a similar risk of uncertainty around pricing and feature direction.
+Price isn't the only risk:

 Why it stands out: Built specifically for AI developers who need Google-quality results with zero complexity.